AF-1/AF-1/README.md

 ### 🔵 [Dynamic Playlists](https://github.com/AF-1/lms-dynamicplaylists#dynamic-playlists)
-A plugin that lets you play continuous music mixes based on selection criteria defined in so-called dynamic playlists.<br><br>
+A plugin that lets you use smart playlists (dynamic playlists) to play continuous music mixes based on your selection criteria.
+Comes with a number of ready-to-use dynamic playlists.<br><br>
 ➔ [**More information**](https://github.com/AF-1/lms-dynamicplaylists#dynamic-playlists)
 <br><br><br>

 ### 🔵 [Dynamic Playlist Creator](https://github.com/AF-1/lms-dynamicplaylistcreator#dynamic-playlist-creator)

-A plugin that allows you to create *custom* dynamic playlists for the *Dynamic Playlists* plugin using templates.<br><br>
+A plugin that helps you create **custom** smart playlists (dynamic playlists) for the *Dynamic Playlists* plugin using templates.<br><br>
 ➔ [**More information**](https://github.com/AF-1/lms-dynamicplaylistcreator#dynamic-playlist-creator)
 <br><br><br>

 ### 🔵 [Alternative Play Count](https://github.com/AF-1/lms-alternativeplaycount#alternative-play-count)
-A plugin that provides alternative play counts and skip counts to reflect your true listening history.<br><br>
+A plugin that provides alternative play counts and skip counts that aim to reflect your true listening history.
+You set a time after which a song counts as played.
+If you skip the song before, it counts as skipped, not played.
+Create (scheduled) backups, restore from backups.<br><br>
 ➔ [**More information**](https://github.com/AF-1/lms-alternativeplaycount#alternative-play-count)
 <br><br><br>

 ### 🔵 [Custom Start Stop Times](https://github.com/AF-1/lms-customstartstoptimes#custom-start-stop-times)
-A plugin that allows you to start and stop tracks at a specific playback/song time or to skip a specific part of the song (e.g. silence).<br><br>
+A plugin that allows you to start and stop tracks at a specific playback/song time or to skip a specific part of the song (e.g. silence).
+Just add custom start, stop or skip times to a track's comment tag and, with the help of this plugin, the song will start or end, when you want it to, or skip an unwanted part.
+No more annoying song intros or minutes of silence.<br><br>
 ➔ [**More information**](https://github.com/AF-1/lms-customstartstoptimes#custom-start-stop-times)
 <br><br><br>